ivanbaradi/Ninja-House/User-Interfaces/Ability/README.md

 	--Only loops through character's body parts
 	for _, bodyPart in pairs(char:GetChildren()) do

-		--Do not add fire to the character's head because the player won't be able to see in 1st person + possible lag if bodyPart.Name == 'Head' then continue end

 		if bodyPart:IsA('MeshPart') --[[R15]] or bodyPart:IsA('Part') --[[R6]] then
 			local Fire = Instance.new('Fire', bodyPart)
 			Fire.Name = 'Ninja Effect'